logigator/logigator/src/help/en/basic.md

 Periodically sends a one tick long pulse.
 The delay between pulses can be configured.<br>
 If the STP input is high, no clock pulses are produced.

+## Tunnel
+Works like a wire, but wireless.
+Every tunnel is connected to all others with the same id.